MrKevinOConnell/MrKevinOConnell/README.md

 ### Hi there 👋

-📚 Graduated with a BS in Computer Science from [Marquette University](https://www.marquette.edu/) (Go Golden Eagles!).
+📚 I Graduated with a BS in Computer Science from [Marquette University](https://www.marquette.edu/) (Go Golden Eagles!).

 💼 I’m looking for a job as a Full-Stack Engineer currently 😊.